5.11.Provisions and contingencies

 i.
 Financial Assets

-i.
-Cash and cash equivalents - which includes cash on hand, deposits held at call with banks and other short-term deposits which are readily convertible into known amounts of cash, are subject to an insignificant risk of change in value and have original maturities of less than three months.
+(i) Cash and cash equivalents - which includes cash in hand, deposits held at call with banks and other short-term deposits which are readily convertible into known amounts of cash, are subject to an insignificant risk of change in value and have original maturities of less than three months.
 These balances with banks are unrestricted for withdrawal and usage.

-ii.
-Other bank balances - which includes balances and deposits with banks that are restricted for withdrawal and usage.
+(ii) Other balances with banks - which also include balances and deposits with banks that are restricted for withdrawal and usage.

 Financial assets at amortised cost